arcaravaggi/sfPalettes/README.md

 <!-- Please edit README.Rmd and use to generate README.md -->

 ---
-title: "sfPalettes - Sci-fi movie colour palettes"
+sfPalettes - Sci-fi movie colour palettes
 ---